 Saul James

-Thank you for visiting.
-Below you'll find showreels, news, bio, and music from a small selection of film/TV projects I've scored, including award-winning independent feature films and some of my classical works.
+Below you'll find showreels, news, bio, and music from a selection of film/TV projects I've worked on, including award-winning films and some of my classical works.

 Drop me an email and let's chat.
 I hope you enjoy looking around.